The Penn State Health Children’s Heart Group

 Nationally Recognized Care for Congenital Heart Disease

-Penn State Children’s Hospital offers a level of expertise and breadth of services you won’t find anywhere else nearby.
+Penn State Health Children’s Hospital offers a level of expertise and breadth of services you won’t find anywhere else nearby.
 You can count on top-quality care from an experienced team.
-Penn State Children’s Heart Group is ranked among the Top 15 in the country for survival after a heart operation (Society of Thoracic Surgeons National Congenital Heart Surgery Database) and we’re recognized as Best Children’s Hospitals by U.S. News & World Report for pediatric cardiology and heart surgery.
+Penn State Health Children’s Heart Group is ranked among the Top 15 in the country for survival after a heart operation (Society of Thoracic Surgeons National Congenital Heart Surgery Database) and we’re recognized as Best Children’s Hospitals by U.S. News & World Report for pediatric cardiology and heart surgery.

 Innovative Research and Clinical Trials